8base/Documentation/docs/backend/8base-console-custom-functions-webhooks.md

 ---
 id: '8base-console-custom-functions-webhooks'
 sidebar_label: 'Webhooks'
+redirect_from: '/backend/custom-functions/webhooks'
-slug: '/backend/custom-functions/webhooks'
+slug: '/projects/backend/custom-functions/webhooks'
 ---

 # Webhooks

-A *webhook* allows you to call *Custom Functions* as regular RESTful endpoints.
+A _webhook_ allows you to call _Custom Functions_ as regular RESTful endpoints.
 They can be very useful if you integrate with a 3rd party service that posts data back to your app using a specified URL.
-For example, enabling a payment processing service such as Stripe or Coinbase Commerce to notify your app of a successful payment by calling *X* URL.
+For example, enabling a payment processing service such as Stripe or Coinbase Commerce to notify your app of a successful payment by calling _X_ URL.

 ## 8base.yml Declaration

 Webhooks have an optional parameter `path` that allows you to manually specify the final URL fragment.
 By default, it gets defined as the function name.

 ```yaml
 functions:
   #
   # Using a default path, the deployed endpoint would